angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 2

-I mulligan and face an early :card[Urza's saga], which both puts pressure on me and gets a Shuko, threatening me with the combo.
-I play a discard spell and see a bunch of permission, I'm sitting on veil + :card[flusterstorm] and decide that my only way to win is to try and get my opponent after he empties his deck.
+I mulligan and face an early :card[Urza's Saga], which both puts pressure on me and gets a Shuko, threatening me with the combo.
+I play a discard spell and see a bunch of permission, I'm sitting on Veil + :card[Flusterstorm] and decide that my only way to win is to try and get my opponent after he empties his deck.
 He had enough permission to shut my plan off, but he hadn't emptied his library anyway.